-It only takes ten minutes and a handful of ingredients to create this incredibly succulent dish.
+It only takes ten minutes and a handful of ingredients to create this incredibly succulent, restaurant-quality dish.
 So although scallop scampi is wonderfully decadent, it’s simple enough for enjoying even on a busy weeknight.

 Trust me, these scallops will definitely be the show-stopper on the table!